joshlesicar/doris_fine_scale/2_data_processing_read_mapping_and_variant_calling.md

 mkdir -p multiqc_output
 multiqc . --outdir multiqc_output
 ```
-*fastp*v0.23.4 was used to remove adapter contamination, discard reads less than 150 base pairs in length and of Phred score \le 20 (Q20), ensuring a base call precision of 99%.
+*fastp* v0.23.4 was used to remove adapter contamination, discard reads less than 150 base pairs in length and of Phred score $le; 20 (Q20), ensuring a base call precision of 99%.

 ``` bash
 module load fastp